Meet Emu’s Passive Pod – our textbook on wheels.

 - you are an alumnus of an Emu’s CPHT course

 - you are a certified Passive House professional (PHI or PHIUS)

-The intent of the Passive Pods is to provide a kitted learning tool to accompany our textbook and help our Trainers deliver high quality, unbiased instruction.
+The Passive Pod is a kitted learning tool that our Trainers use to deliver high quality, unbiased instruction.

 All of the pods have the same net volume, even the Code Pod.
 The only difference is that the Code Pod complies with the 2015 IECC code, while the Passive Pods comply with the international Passive House standard requirements for “Cool, Temperate Climate” (similar to US Climate Zone 5).
 These code standards apply to things like U/R Values of assemblies, thermal bridge requirements, air sealing, and window types.
 (For example, the Passive Pods all have high performance Passive House certified windows, whereas the Code Pod has a standard regulation, building code compliant window purchased from a local hardware and supply store)